 They are raised straight up into the air and secured to the crosstree when not in use.

 About the crosstree: In the old days the crosstree was sometimes used in place of the hangman’s tree — captains would occasionally use it to hang an unruly crewman!
-A more modern and practical use is using the crosstree (also called the yardarm) as a place to put antennas for your electronics; it’s also convenient to stand on while fixing different parts of the rigging.
-The crosstree is made of durable material — steel pipe, iron, thick-walled aluminum, or hardwood — since it must be strong enough to support the weight of a person and whatever tools or equipment one might need while teetering around up in the rigging.
+A more modern and practical use is using the crosstree (also called the yardarm) as a place to install antennas for electronics; it’s also convenient to stand on while fixing different parts of the rigging.
+The crosstree is made of durable material — steel pipe, iron, thick-walled aluminum, or hardwood — because it must be strong enough to support the weight of a crewmember and whatever tools or equipment one might need while teetering around up in the rigging.
 There are also specially designed U-shaped fixtures on the ends of the crosstree for securing the vessel’s poles in the upright position when not in use.

-The radar range can be adjusted to suit the circumstances.
+The radar range can be adjusted to suit circumstances.
 For example, when traveling along the coast, by a harbor, or relatively close to an object at sea, one may set the unit to show everything within three miles.
-When out on the open ocean a far greater range — showing objects 24 or more miles away — would be more appropriate.
+When out on the open ocean a far greater range — showing objects 24 or more miles away — is more appropriate.
 The radar’s range tends to be limited by the height of the antenna rather than by its power (i.e., the higher the antenna, the greater the range).

 GPS stands for “global positioning system.”
 Originally developed by the U.S. Department of Defense, GPS uses signals from orbiting satellites to tell you exactly where you are.
 More specifically, a GPS receiver on a vessel finds signals from three or four satellites and automatically calculates time differences between the transmitted signals to determine position.
-GPS can calculate any position within roughly 15 meters (49 feet) accuracy anywhere on earth.
+GPS can calculate any position within roughly 15 meters (49 feet) of accuracy anywhere on earth.